celestiaorg/docs/nodes/celestia-app-docker-image.md

 directory in the Docker container.
 This allows the txsim binary to access the keyring for the prefunded account.

 Congratulations!
-You have successfuly set up celestia-app in Docker 😎
+You have successfully set up celestia-app in Docker 😎

 ## Flag Breakdown